Q1. Who is eligible for the AFCEA STEM Teachers Scholarships?

 Q2.
 What does “overall GPA” mean?

 A2.
 This means your grade point average of all coursework to date in the undergraduate, graduate, or credential/licensure program in which you currently are enrolled.
-For those who are starting their first semester of graduate school, it would be the final GPA of your last completed higher education program.
+For graduate students, it would be the overall GPA of your first two (semester-equivalent courses completed in the higher education program.

 Q3.
 What is the deadline for applications?